China trade data eases slowdown fears, more stimulus may still be needed

 Buffeted by unsteady exports and the housing downturn, China's economy has had a bumpy ride this year, prompting a flurry of government stimulus measures aimed at the most vulnerable sectors.

-However, policymakers have stressed they will not launch another massive stimulus spending program like the one employed during the 2008/09 global financial crisis.
-That credit spree fueled rampant speculation, especially in the property market, and left many local governments saddled with debt.
+However, policymakers have stressed they will not launch another massive stimulus spending programme like the one employed during the 2008/09 global financial crisis.
+That credit spree fuelled rampant speculation, especially in the property market, and left many local governments saddled with debt.

 TARGETED STEPS